Leogabson/Biz-Fintech/README.md

 ## 📌 Credits

-- Designed & Developed by [Your Name / Dev-Leogabson]
+- Designed & Developed by [ Dev-Leogabson]
 - Icons & images by user uploads and royalty-free sources

 ---